icomefromthenet/LaterJob/doc/concepts.md

 ## Workers.

-A Worker requires the cron and not a daemon.
-You may have overlapping executions, as each worker will obtain a lock first on a set of jobs.
-The lock is temporal and can expire, if a script exists due to unforeseen circumstances the lock will eventually expire and the jobs will be picked up by a later worker execution.
+A Worker requires the cron and not a daemon and  you may have overlapping executions as each worker will  obtain a lock jobs it will process.
+The lock is temporal and does expire and if a script exits due to unforeseen circumstances the jobs will be picked up by a later worker execution.

 I would advise not too run more than one cron job for the same worker.
 Single cron job with quick execution time (every minute) should be sufficent for a database backed queue.
 If your looking for more capacity might be time to switch away from a database queue.